How We Read

 I realize, of course, that you know how to read.
 This isn't about decoding the words and sentences on a page or your reading comprehension (although if you're interested in what reading does to our minds, read my previous post How Books Turn Your Brain).

 What I'm talking about here is the habits of our reading lives.
 If what we read reflects our tastes in content, how we read reflects our approach to reading as a pastime.

 Some people like to read in the morning while others wrap up their day in the pages of a book.
 Some like to read multiple books at once while other readers prefer one title at a time.

 I asked some of my friends and followers on social media about their own reading habits.
-It quickly became clear that while my bookish community shares a love of reading, we do not all share our reading habits.
+It quickly became clear that while my bookish cohorts share a love of reading, we do not all share our reading habits.

 Most are afternoon/evening readers, but a few prefer the mornings (or all day).
 Several said they liked only physical books while another said 100% audiobooks.
 Many of the readers who responded were comfortable with not finishing a book they weren't enjoying while a few, like me, stick it out to the end.
 Reading more than one book at a time was pretty common; one said always at least two at once!
 One reader disclosed frequently peeking at the ending early.

 There's no right or wrong way to read, of course, though I don't care for readers who dog ear pages instead of using some sort of book mark (pet peeve alert!).
 Our reading habits simplify our choices and make our reading lives easier and more comfortable.
 At least, that's what they're supposed to do.